zombrodo/plan/README.md

 ## Example

 Any layout managed by `Plan` requires a root.
-Calling `Plan.new()` will create a new root which dimensions take up the entire screen at the point of calling.
+Calling `Plan.new()` will create a new root whose dimensions take up the entire screen at the point of calling.

 We'll also hook into `update` and `draw` pre-emptively.
 For the root, and all Containers really, these do nothing but call `update` and `draw` on its children